-13. After you have completed your outline, go back to the beginning of it and try to recall the facts that fit each b.
-New states may be admitted by the Congress into this Union;.....
+13. After you have completed your outline, go back to the beginning of it and try to recall the facts that fit each item.

 14. Consult the Constitution and its Amendments to locate the following: Place the exact reference in the blank.